luisvinicius167/dutier/README.md

 }

 /**
- * You can use subscribe() to update your UI in response to actions.
+ * You can use subscribe() to update your UI in response to actions */ componentWillMount() {
- * `${this}` can be your UI component, where the handler will be applied
- * when an action is called.
- */
- componentWillMount() {
   this.unsubscribe = subscribe( { type, state } ) => {